Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/peerful/connect/secret-package/_index.md

 boardgame: true

 title: "Sleighwell"
-headerTitle: "Sleighwell | Santa needs help delivering presents in a town that constantly changes."
+headerTitle: "Santa needs help delivering presents in a town that constantly changes."
 blurb: "A cooperative game about placing houses and presents such that the sleigh can fulfill all wishes, with a dash of reindeer road and pine tree obstacles."

 extraCSS: true
 downloadLink: "https://drive.google.com/drive/folders/11q1JvlufY06QORspG35SfAKQU4JakWhS"

-fullHeaderImg: "sleighwell_header"
-headerImg: "sleighwell_header"

-headerThumb: "sleighwell_favicon"

 customHeight: "small"
 headerDarkened: true